The Pattern-Breaking Guide to Fighting Depression

 - "I'll always be different and alone"

-- Your sensitivity creates meaningful connections
+- Your sensitivity creates connections that matter

 The Investigator's Energy Depletion